 If you decide to modify the default endpoint settings for groups of users, consider using fewer groups with more members, versus more groups with fewer members.
-For information about endpoint settings and policies, see the SteelCentral Controller for SteelHead Mobile User's Guide.
+For information about endpoint settings and policies, see the SteelCentral Controller for SteelHead Mobile User Guide.

 - Use MSI packages to push SteelCentral Controller for SteelHead Mobile software to clients.
 MSI packages can also enable rollback or upgrade, ensuring easy maintenance.
 Mobile Controller does support automatic upgrades to clients.
-For more information, go to https://supportkb.riverbed.com/support/index?page=content&id=S15231. - The initial installation of the client software cannot be pushed out from the Mobile Controller, but you can use Microsoft Windows Group Policy Object (GPO) to automatically push out and install client software for the first time to Windows clients.
-For more information, see Managing Mobile Clients Using Group Policy Templates at https://supportkb.riverbed.com/support/index?page=content&id=S14393. - Riverbed recommends that you back up your Mobile Controller-v using SCC.
-For more information about backing up and restoring Mobile Controller-v, especially when running on ESXi in VSP on SteelHead EX go to https://supportkb.riverbed.com/support/index?page=content&id=S17487. - Installation can be done in visible or invisible mode.
+For details, go to Knowledge Base article S15231. - The initial installation of the client software cannot be pushed out from the Mobile Controller, but you can use Microsoft Windows Group Policy Object (GPO) to automatically push out and install client software for the first time to Windows clients.
+For details, go to Knowledge Base article \$14393. - We recommend that you back up your Mobile Controller-v using SCC.
+For more information about backing up and restoring Mobile Controller-v, especially when running on ESXi in VSP on EX go to \$17487. - Installation can be done in visible or invisible mode.
 In visible mode, end users have a Riverbed icon in the system tray that they can click for basic information and settings.
-In invisible mode, there are no visible icons to show that SteelCentral Controller for SteelHead Mobile is running on the enduser machine. - Do not use branch warming if you: - always want the client to optimize. - are using RiOS earlier than 6.0.
+In invisible mode, there are no visible icons to show that SteelCentral Controller for SteelHead Mobile is running on the end-user machine. - Do not use branch warming if you: - always want the client to optimize. - are using RiOS earlier than 6.0.

-Migration Mobile Controller Hardware
+Migration Mobile Controller hardware